ethersync/ethersync/docs/decisions/08-secure-connections.md

 - libp2p automatically gives us [*authentication* of peers through the Peer ID](https://docs.libp2p.io/concepts/security/security-considerations/#identity-and-trust)
     - Like with Signal, you have to verify the ID via an already trusted channel.
     - It's part of the multiaddr, so you can be sure there's no person-in-the-middle when given the multiaddr over a trusted channel.
-- Access is irrevokable, peers get the entire document history on first sync.
+- Access is irrevocable, peers get the entire document history on first sync.
 - In order to kick someone out (prevent syncs from that point on), others have to agree on a new shared password.

 ## Pros and Cons of the Options